xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Function**

-SOLVER.FINISH   Equivalent to clicking OK in the Solver Results dialog box that appears when the solution process is complete
+SOLVER.FINISH&nbsp;&nbsp;&nbsp;Equivalent to clicking OK in the Solver Results dialog box that appears when the solution process is complete

 Return to [top](#Q)